Tasmanian Government Railways: Hobart Railway Station

-The largest terminus in the state was built in Hobart in 1871 by the Tasmanian Main Line Company, and was further expanded in the 20th century, with the station reconstructed and modernised in 1950.
+Hobart railway station was the largest terminus in the state.
+Originally constructed in 1871 by the Tasmanian Main Line Company, the station was further expanded in the 20th century, with the station reconstructed and modernised in 1950.
 After the completion of construction works, the station had four platforms and a large concourse, as well as shopping stalls and food vendors.

 In the 1960s and early 1970s the railway station saw more than 70 trains a day come and go.
 With the gradual cessation of passenger services in the latter half of the 1970s and the takeover by Australian National Railways in 1978, the railway station was sold and redeveloped in the 1980s.
 Sections of track that went into the station were demolished for the extension of the Tasman Highway onto Davey Street and Macquarie Street, and today, the redeveloped site houses the studios of the Australian Broadcasting Corporation and the Baháʼí Faith Centre of Learning, with the only remaining part of the rail terminal the original sandstone TMLR station building from 1871.